 RUSM wishes to create an environment in which individuals feel free to discuss and redress concerns and complaints.
 RUSM understands that complainants, witnesses, and others involved in the investigation process may be concerned about the confidentiality of information they are sharing.
 In some cases, however, RUSM may be obligated to take action when it becomes aware of information relating to a complaint.
 Confidentiality will be maintained to the extent possible and consistent with RUSM’s obligations in investigating complaints.

-Once an individual discloses identifying information to RUSM through the processes described above, he/she will be considered to have filed a complaint with RUSM.
+Once an individual discloses identifying information to RUSM through the processes described above, they will be considered to have filed a complaint with RUSM.
 While the confidentiality of information received, the privacy of individuals involved, and compliance with the wishes of the complainant or witnesses cannot be guaranteed, they will be respected to the extent possible and appropriate.

 Retaliation Policy Regarding Student Complaints